PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

   - magic armor that has special properties
   - armor and shields that are or are not usable by certain races or classes

+####Samples

+As a fighter I want to be able to wear plate armor so that I can ignore the blows of my enemies

+- +8 to Armor Class
+- can only be worn by fighters, dwarves, of dwarven fighters

+As a character I want to the be able to wear magical leather armor so that I can soften attacks against me

+- +2 to Armor Class
+- -2 to all damage received

+As an elf I want magic chainmail so that I can fit in with all the other elves

+- +5 to Armor Class
+- +8 to Armor Class if worn by an elf
+- +1 to atack if worn by an elf

 ###Feature: Items

 As a character I want to be able to have items that enhance my capabilities so that I can be more bad-ass

 - can carry multiple items